It’s Friday night and you have no idea where to go to dinner.

 This is a competitive task now- especially since Google reduced the old 7 pack to a compact 3-pack in order to make searches more mobile responsive.
 Does this mean more work for you?
 Sadly, yes.
 If you’re a Local SEO Melbourne company, and you’re looking to expand your local organic reach, you’d want to boost your business by getting clients from Melbourne, a localized area.
 This means you’ll have to invest in local SEO services along with organic SEO.
 However, the benefits you reap will be significantly high.
 50% of consumers who search for a local business on their smartphone visit the store within a day, the number for users using tablets/computers is lower, but still at a significant 34%.
 That’s quite a lot of turnover, and we’re sure you cannot turn a blind eye to that!

 What you need to strategize

-So now you know what local search engine optimization is, and why you need some local SEO optimization in order to achieve the business goals you have planned for your organization.
+So now you know what local search engine optimization is, and why you need some local SEO optimization in order to achieve the business goals you have planned for your organization in 2020.
 Now that you have found your vision for the future, it’s time to get to the nitty gritties.
 How do you create your local SEO strategy?
 What are the steps you should take?
 Are there any tools you should be using for the same?